Thank you for your interest in becoming a foster guardian with Kitty Devore Rescue!

 The Kitty Devore Rescue Network is a team of dedicated members, foster guardians and rescue partners who head other 501(c)(3) rescue groups with the focused mission of working daily to save the cats admitted to Devore Animal Shelter in San Bernardino, California.
 Our membership is not limited to San Bernardino county residents.
 The KD team is comprised of members who reside all over Southern California, specific areas of Central and Northern California.
 If you reside in any of these locations, you are eligible to apply as a KD foster guardian.
 At this time, we are unable to accept foster applicants who reside outside these locations.

 Upon receipt of your completed application, it will be reviewed and one of KD’s Foster Officers will contact you with further questions and/or information.
 Please keep in mind we are all volunteers and many of us do work full time jobs.
-Please allow up to 24 hours for a response from one of our officers.
-If you have not heard from one of our officers within 24 hours, please check your suspect, junk or spam mail files.
+Please allow up to a week for a response from one of our officers.
+If you have not heard from one of our officers within 5 days, please check your suspect, junk or spam mail files.

 Kitty Devore Rescue developed and evolved out of a general group forum on Facebook in 2011 that was focused on gaining exposure for the cats admitted to Devore shelter and, for that reason, our entire rescue day to day interaction is based on Facebook.
 It is mandatory for all KD foster parents and members to have Facebook accounts.
 We will not consider any applicant who does not.